Clinical Counseling at ACCFS

 Who are your clinical counselors and what kind of counseling do they do?

 Each of the ACCFS Clinical Counselors has at least a Master’s degree in counseling or a related field.
+You can view counselors' bios and specialties here.
 They all strive to provide the highest quality of clinical care while being respectful of and supportive to each client’s faith.
 Put another way, our goal is clinical excellence with biblical integrity.
 We invite you read the ACCFS Counseling Philosophy (163 kb).

 What ages of clients do you work with?